-- 11. Colleges are required to develop a suite of training provision available at their institution(s) in support of the FWDF.
+- 12. Colleges are required to develop a suite of training provision available at their institution(s) in support of the FWDF.
 The suite of training provision should be developed in line with the national priorities previously outlined and be informed by local Labour Market Intelligence, Regional Skills Assessments, and Skills Investment Plans.
-We expect this will be further enhanced by previous experience of working with employers in each region.
-This training should be produced as the basis of a list of possible provision and should not be presented as an exhaustive or prescriptive 'offer' to levy-payers.
-Colleges should ensure that due consideration is given to the ethos of the FWDF; a fund driven by levy-payers who can access training provision to help meet their recognised skills gaps. - 12.
-Colleges are expected to have due regard to public value for money with the training that they offer.
-There should also be a clear link between a levy-payer's training needs analysis and the impact on the company's productivity.
+SFC expects this will be further enhanced by previous experience of working with employers in each college region.
+This training should be produced as the basis of a list of possible provision and should not be presented as an exhaustive or prescriptive 'offer' to Levy-payers. - 13.
+Colleges should ensure that due consideration is given to the ethos of the FWDF; a fund driven by Levy- payers who can access training provision to help meet their recognised skills gaps. - 14.
+Colleges are expected to have due regard to public value for money with the training that they offer through the FWDF.
+There should also be a clear link between a Levy-payer's training needs analysis and the impact on the employer's productivity.